 The T100 is a recent model that features in the current product line-up of Canon.
-In contrast, the D5500 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T100 Manual (free pdf) or the online Nikon D5500 Manual.
+Further information on the features and operation of the T100 and D5500 can be found, respectively, in the Canon T100 Manual (free pdf) or the online Nikon D5500 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T100 and the Nikon D5500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.